 Figure 6.X.2.4-1: IMS registration and voice call setup procedure.

-1. The UE sends the IMS registration request to the P-CSCF IP address available to it from the ePCO (see Section 6.X.2.3).
+1. The UE sends Register to the P-CSCF IP address available to it from the ePCO (see Section 6.X.2.3).

+2. P-CSCF sends Register to S-CSCF.

+3. Registration of S-CSCF in HSS.

+4. Nhss_ImsSDM_Get request/response between S-CSCF and HSS.

+5-6.
+200 OK messages from S-CSCF to P-CSCF and from P-CSCF to UE.

-A voice establishment request message (SIP INVITE) containing the terminal IP address is received at the P-CSCF.
+7. A voice establishment request message (SIP INVITE) is received at the P-CSCF.

-The P-CSCF selects the Satellite IMS AGW GW belonging to the satellite constellation ID based on UE’s IP address and corresponding satellite constellation ID.
+The P-CSCF selects the IMS AGW (ground) belonging to the satellite constellation ID based on UE’s IP address and the corresponding satellite constellation ID.

-Subsequent IMS voice session setup flow.

-Message for controlling the access of the voice media is sent to the selected Satellite IMS AGW GW.
-The Satellite IMS AGW GW refers to the list of [start time, end time, to-be-connected IMS AGW] created based on the satellite ephemeris and selects the onboard IMS AGW.
+8-10.
+Message for controlling the access of the voice media is sent to the selected IMS AGW (ground).
+The IMS AGW (ground) refers to the list of [start time, end time, to-be-connected IMS AGW] created based on the satellite ephemeris and selects the onboard IMS AGW.
+Allocation request is sent to reserve a resource of a terminating point in its own equipment for data communication with the callee side, followed by response.

+11. SIP INVITE is transferred to S-CSCF.
+Interaction with the terminating network continues.

+12. SIP 183 Session Progress response is sent to S-CSCF.

+13-15.
+Request/response to set a terminating point (Terminating UE IP address).

+16-18.
+Allocation request to set a terminating point in the caller and to reserve a resource of a terminating point in its own equipment with regards to data communication with the caller.

+19. SIP 183 Session Progress message is sent to UE.

-Npcf_PolicyAuthorization_Create request message is sent from the P-CSCF to the PCF.
+20. Npcf_PolicyAuthorization_Create request message is sent from the P-CSCF to the PCF.
 The PCF which recognized the PDU session ID from PDU session establishment procedure sends the PDU session ID in response to the P-CSCF.

-Context update request/response messages exchanged between P-CSCF and IMS AGW via the Satellite IMS AGW GW.
+21-23.
+Context update request/response messages exchanged between P-CSCF and IMS AGW via the IMS AGW (ground).
 This includes the PDU session ID.

-NOTE: PDU session ID can be used in the procedure for HO between LEO satellites (S2-2402198).
+NOTE: This is a newly introduced message exchange.
+PDU session ID can be used in possibleprocedures for HO between LEO satellites.

 6.X.3 Impacts on services, entities, and interfaces